Instructions for Dhyan (Meditation) Yoga

 - Do good deeds whenever possible and contribute to the charities or spiritual teachers of your choice.

 - Attempt to lead a pure, pious and sattvic life.
 The body is a temple of God, and therefore one’s food should be pure and nutritious.
 Intoxicants and smoking restrict spiritual progress.
 A vegetarian diet will accelerate spiritual development.

 - As purity begins with the physical body, cleanse the body before meditation.
-If you are not able to take a bath, you should wash the face, hands and feet.
+It is not necessary to bathe before you meditate, but it is good to brush teeth and wash the face, hands and feet.